 Integrating Tableau and R for Data Science with Ben Sullins

-Discover how to combine Tableau and R to provide your business with unparalleled abilities to see and understand your data.
-Learn how to integrate these two platforms, as well as how to determine when each one is a better choice.
+Discover how to combine Tableau and R to provide your business with the ability to see and understand your data.
+Learn how to integrate these platforms and when to use either one.

 1h 10m • COURSE